Frequently Asked Questions

 direct sales commissions on all HarvestLine subscribers procured through

-for retirement within 10 years on the residual income you have created.
+your direct efforts.
+Agents may qualify for retirement within 10 years on

-It's like owning your own communications franchise without the
+the residual income they have created.
+It's like owning your own communications

 exorbitant fees.